Summer’s preparing its warming hug, so put on your shades, grab your friends or family and plan ahead for the spring bank holiday weekend in London.

 Explore the great outdoors

 - Mingle with birds and bees in London’s gorgeous gardens.
-Kew Gardens offers endless possibilities, while hidden gardens such as St Dunstan in the East and Brown Hart Gardens offer the chance to relax in the city centre.
+Hidden gardens such as St Dunstan in the East and Brown Hart Gardens offer the chance to relax in the city centre.

 - Explore the city’s varied parks – time your visit for pelican feeding time in St James’s Park or smell the pretty roses in Hyde Park’s rose garden.